stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

         class EntriesViewController: UIViewController, EntryListScreenletDelegate {...

 2. Implement the `EntryListScreenletDelegate` method `screenlet(_:onEntryListResponse:)`.
-Recall that this method lets you
-    respond to a successful Screenlet call.
+Recall that this method lets you respond to a successful server call.
 Its arguments include the `EntryModel` objects that result from such a call.
-Since the Screenlet already displays these, you don't need to do anything in this method:
+Since the Screenlet already displays these objects, you don't need to do anything in this method:

         func screenlet(screenlet: EntryListScreenlet, onEntryListResponse entries: [EntryModel]) {